mailgpa/rhino-orm/readme.md

-This as the JavaScript wrapper for the popular Java ORM library [Hibernate](http://hibernate.org/) to be used in [Rhino](https://developer.mozilla.org/en-US/docs/Rhino) scripts.
+This is the JavaScript wrapper for the popular Java ORM library [Hibernate](http://hibernate.org/) to be used in [Rhino](https://developer.mozilla.org/en-US/docs/Rhino) scripts.

 ##Requirements